cjerdonek/groome-python/README.md

 * a pure Python project (e.g. no C extensions) that
 * exposes a command-line script,
-* is written in Python 2 and supports Python 3, and
+* is written in Python 2 and supports Python 3,
-* uses Git for source control.
+* uses Git for source control, and
+* could be potentially large or complex.

 Features of the project after rendering include--